prof-rossetti/flask-sheets-starter-2023/setup/RENDER.md

 GOOGLE_SHEETS_DOCUMENT_ID="___________"
 SECRET_KEY="your secret key here"
 ```

+> NOTE: the `GOOGLE_CREDENTIALS_FILEPATH` value needs to be exactly "/etc/secrets/google-credentials.json", to work with the configuration below.

 Also set a [secret configuration file](https://community.render.com/t/using-google-application-credentials-json/6885) called "google-credentials.json", and paste the contents from your google service account credentials file.
 The render web service will then have access to the file as "/etc/secrets/google-credentials.json" (as referenced by the `GOOGLE_CREDENTIALS_FILEPATH` variable above).